YoussefTarek50/ror-chat-system/README.md

 the queuing system is used for creating or updating any of the entities.
 The search for a message by part of it's text is done using elastic search.

+Database schema can be foound in: db/schema.rb Controllers can be found in: app/controllers Workers/Jobs can be found in: app/sidekiq

 Info about the system:

 * Ruby version: ruby 3.1.2p20